 Water pools around his feet and his wet clothes cling to his lanky frame to the point so that she can see the outlines of his collarbones and hipbones jutting out into the fabric.
-“I saw you running on the shore some time ago.”
-He says, holding onto her hands still.
+“I saw you running on the shore some time ago,” he says, still holding onto her hands.

 She nods slowly, keeping her eyes locked on his the whole time.
-His eyes, they are the most sparkling of blues, like tiny azure crystals that pull you in closer and closer and closer, until you are left breathless, gasping for air.
-Perhaps, what's most beautiful about them is how they change in the level of blue depending on his mood; when he's happy, they can be a clear cobalt blue, but when he's frustrated or sad, they turn into a deep, dark indigo color.
-She could always tell when he was upset, telling him "It's in the eyes, darling.
+His eyes: they are the most sparkling of blues, like tiny azure crystals that pull you in closer and closer and closer, until you are left breathless, gasping for air.
+Perhaps what's most beautiful about them is how they change their level of blue depending on his mood; when he's happy, they can be a clear-cobalt, but when he's frustrated or sad, they turn into a deep, dark indigo color.
+She can always tell when he is upset, whispering "It's in the eyes, darling.
 The eyes never lie."

-She brings herself back to the present moment, running his comment in her mind again.
-“It was the only way I could see you without getting near you before the Cusp.”, she explains and he presses his lips against her hands once again.
-One kiss, one kiss, and one more kiss on her wrist.
-Goosebumps cover her arms almost immediately.
-He is the only one who makes her feel this nervous.
+She brings herself back to the present moment, running his comment over in her mind.
+“It was the only way I could see you without getting near you before the Cusp,” she explains and he presses his lips against her hands once again.
+He leaves another kiss, another kiss, and another kiss on her wrist.
+Goosebumps form on her arms.
+He is the only one who makes her feel this nervous and this alive.

-“You were graceful as always”, he recalls the memory vividly and fondly.
-The golden girl had been running alongside the cliff at speeds of fifty miles per hour, leaving dust spiraling off the ground in her wake as her feet stomped up and off the clay-colored path.
-He always sensed her when she was near, the feeling emanating from the back of his neck where his sign was tattooed, a pale gray crescent moon.
-The tattoo sent shockwaves up and down his spine, forcing him to open his eyes wide and push himself out of the water.
+“You were graceful as always,” he recalls the memory vividly and fondly.
+The golden girl had been running alongside the cliff at speeds of fifty miles per hour, leaving dust spiraling off the ground in her wake, as her feet stomped over the clay-colored path.
+He always sensed her when she was near, the feeling emanating from the back of his neck where his sign was etched into his skin of a pale, grey crescent moon.
+The tattoo would send shockwaves up and down his spine, which in-turn would force his eyes wide-open and him pushing his body out of the water.

 The figure moved swiftly in front of him on the edge of the cliff some fifty feet away.
-Breathtakingly beautiful.
+It was breathtakingly beautiful.
 Despite her running at such high speeds, he always had a way of slowing her down in his mind.
-The white sheer sleeveless blouse that she wore ended just a few centimeters below her bellybutton and as she moved, so did the blouse, revealing several beauty marks alongside her stomach and lower parts of her back, where her hips curved into her long toned legs, the ones that went on for miles.
+The golden, sleeveless dress that adorned her body ended just a few centimeters above her knees and had openings around her navel area; so as she moved, so did the dress, revealing several beauty marks alongside her arms and lower parts of her back, where her hips curved into her toned legs, the ones that went on for miles.